evgdim/clean-code/index.md

 https://www.youtube.com/watch?v=MEySjYD86PQ  - addToOrder code from 23:00

 TODO: statuses to inheritance example: e.g. NewOrder -> ApprovedOrder -> DeliveredOrder, etc.

+## Wrap 3th party librabries
+* Minimize your dependencies upon it: You can choose to move to a different library in the future.
+* Makes it easier to mock out third-party calls when you are testing your own code.

 # make each class or member as inaccessible as possible
 Create an interface that returns private classes that are not visible